 Seeing the Second Order

-Rational thinking requires asking one more question: what behavior will this reward over time?
+Rational thinking requires asking one more question: what behavior will this reward if people become excellent at playing the game?

 That question separates functional systems from fragile ones.